klozn/10-javascript/60-projects/order/gui/README.md

 Good news!
 We're hired to develop the frontend of the Örder application!

-As the backend, use an already existing implementation!
-We can provide you with one.
+As the backend, use an already existing implementation:
+- Your own implementation
+- The provided implementation

-- Run the backend locally, you'll frontend (GUI) will have to call its REST endpoints.
+Run the backend locally, your frontend (GUI) will have to call its REST endpoints.

 **Remark 1**:
 We have provided mock-ups to give you some inspiration.
 However, you are free to deviate from them.